So, you’re having a roofing issue and wondering who to contact.

 - Cleaning the existing roof

 - Adding coating overtop of the entire roof

-There are other steps such as adhesions tests to make sure the coating will perform like it should, seam treatments if the roof has seams and a few other quick steps.
+There are other steps, such as adhesion tests to ensure the coating will perform as it should, seam treatments if the roof has seams, and a few other quick steps.
 You can watch an entire silicone roof coating installation in this video: